 DEFLECTION: The distance an elastic body or spring moves when subjected to a static or dynamic force.
 Typical units are inches or mm.

 DIFFUSION: The scattering or random reflection of a sound wave from a surface.
-The directions of reflected sound is changed so that listeners may have sensation of sound coming from all directions at equal levels.
+The directions of reflected sound is changed so that listeners may have a sensation of sound coming from all directions at equal levels.

-EAR: An incredible hearing mechanism consisting of outer, middle and inner ear segments that cause sound pressures to be picked up by the ear that are transmitted through auditory nerves where signals are interpreted by brain as sound.
+EAR: An incredible hearing mechanism consisting of outer, middle and inner ear segments that cause sound pressures to be picked up by the ear that are transmitted through auditory nerves where signals are interpreted by the brain as sound.

 ECHO: Reflected sound producing a distinct repetition of the original sound.
-Echo in mountains is distinct by reason of distance of travel after original signal has ceased.
+Echo in mountains is distinct by reason of distance of travel after the original signal has ceased.

-ECHO FLUTTER: Short echoes in a small reverberative spaces that produce a clicking, ringing or hissing sound after the original sound signal has ceased.
+ECHO FLUTTER: Short echoes in small reverberative spaces that produce a clicking, ringing or hissing sound after the original sound signal has ceased.
 Flutter echoes may be present in long narrow spaces with parallel walls.

 EQUAL LOUDNESS CONTOURS: Curves represented in graph form as a function of sound level and frequency which listeners perceive as being equally loud.
 High frequency sounds above 2000 Hz are more annoying.
 Human hearing is less sensitive to low frequency sound.
 (See also PHON.)